A Cavity-Enhanced Spectroscopist's Lens on Molecular Polaritons: Nonlinear Cavity Spectroscopy Under Strong Light-Matter Coupling

 \end{enumerate}

 Note that we have assumed here that the dynamics of the intracavity material are slow compared to the cavity photon lifetime $\tau$ (Eq.~\ref{eq:tau}). $\tau$ is typically a few picoseconds for micron-scale FP cavities and tens of femtoseconds for nanoscale cavities.
-Dynamics of the intracavity molecules that occur on timescales shorter than the photonic lifetime are difficult to observe, because the ultrafast pulses used to make the measurement self-interfere, distort, and temporally broaden inside the cavity.
+Intracavity molecular dynamics that occur on timescales shorter than the photonic lifetime are difficult to observe, because the ultrafast pulses used to make the measurement self-interfere, distort, and temporally broaden inside the cavity.
 This is a consequence of the frequency-time Fourier relationship: spectral filtering of a broadband pulse by the optical cavity results in commensurate changes to its time-domain pulse shape.
-Indeed, one must go to great experimental lengths to preserve ultrafast pulse shapes inside cavities.\cite{reber2016} The community is just beginning to develop careful treatments of the early time dynamics inside strongly-coupled cavities to interpret these complex signatures.\cite{reitz2024} We therefore focus only on the longer time dynamics here.
+Indeed, one must go to great experimental lengths to preserve ultrafast pulse shapes inside cavities.\cite{reber2016} The community has only recently developed careful treatments of the early time dynamics inside strongly-coupled cavities to interpret these complex signatures.\cite{reitz2024} We therefore focus only on the longer time dynamics here.